Those Magnificent Men in Their Flying Machines: Principal photography

 The film was photographed in 65 mm Todd-AO (which produces a 70 mm print once the sound tracks are added) by Christopher Challis.
 The head technical consultant during planning was Air Commodore Allen H. Wheeler from the Royal Air Force.
 Wheeler had previously restored a 1910-era Blériot with his son, and provided invaluable assistance in the restoration and recreation of period aircraft for the film.

-The camera platforms included a modified Citroën sedan, camera trucks, helicopters and a flying rig constructed by Dick Parker.
+The camera platforms included a modified Citroën sedan, camera trucks, helicopters, and a flying rig constructed by Dick Parker.
 Parker had built it for model sequences in Strategic Air Command (1955).
 The rig consisted of two construction cranes and a hydraulically operated device to tilt and position a model, along with 200 ft (61 m) of cables.
 Parker's rig allowed actors to sit inside full-scale models suspended 50 ft (15 m) above the ground, yet provide safety and realism for staged flying sequences, with the sky realistically in the background.
 A further hydraulic platform did away with matte shots of aircraft in flight.
 The platform was large enough to mount an aircraft and Parker or stunt pilots could manipulate its controls for realistic bluescreen sequences.
 Composite photography was used when scenes called for difficult shots; these were completed at Pinewood Studios.
 Some shots were created with rudimentary cockpits and noses grafted to an Alouette helicopter.
 One scene over Paris was staged with small models when Paris refused an overflight.
 However, for the majority of flying scenes, full-scale flying aircraft were employed.

+Title

+At 85 characters, Those Magnificent Men ... was the longest-titled film to be nominated for an Academy Award until the 2021 nominations of Borat Subsequent Moviefilm: Delivery of Prodigious Bribe to American Regime for Make Benefit Once Glorious Nation of Kazakhstan.
+Most cinemas abbreviated the full title, and it was eventually re-released with the shorter title.

 Aircraft

-The film includes reproductions of 1910-era aircraft, including a triplane, monoplanes, biplanes and also Horatio Phillips's 20-winged multiplane from 1904.
-Wheeler insisted on authentic materials but allowed the use of modern engines and modifications necessary to ensure safety.
+The film includes reproductions of 1910-era aircraft, including a triplane, monoplanes, biplanes, and Horatio Phillips's 20-winged multiplane from 1904.
+Wheeler insisted on authentic materials, but allowed the use of modern engines and modifications necessary to ensure safety.
 Of 20 types built in 1964 at £5,000 each, six could fly, flown by six stunt pilots and maintained by 14 mechanics.
 The race take-off scene where seven aircraft are in the air at once included a composite addition of one aircraft.
 Flying conditions were monitored carefully, with aerial scenes filmed before 10 am or in early evening when the air was least turbulent, as the replicas, true to the originals, were flimsy, and control, especially in the lateral plane, tended to be marginal.
-When weather conditions were poor, interiors or other incidental sequences were shot instead.
-Wheeler eventually served not only as the technical adviser but also as the aerial supervisor throughout the production, and, later wrote a comprehensive background account of the film and the replicas that were constructed to portray period aircraft.
+When weather conditions were poor, interiors or other incidental sequences were shot, instead.
+Wheeler eventually served not only as the technical adviser, but also as the aerial supervisor throughout the production, and later wrote a comprehensive background account of the film and the replicas that were constructed to portray period aircraft.